rafaykhan-source/ranked-choice-matcher/README.md

 # ranked-choice-matcher
-An algorithm/automation program for matching people to events based on their ranked preferences.
+Matches people to events based on their ranked preferences.

 ## Configuration: